-Receivers are literally the brain of a home theatre system.
-They connect all of the components of your home theatre, seamlessly integrate them, and simplify the process to enjoy music or movies at home.
-Gone are the days when you would require separate amplifiers and tuners for your stereo equipment, although there are still manufacturers that offer separate components if you are committed to that route.
-If you are looking for an easy, one-stop approach to home theatre, an AV receiver is your solution.
-That’s the simplified version.
-Read on for a little more detail.
+Receivers are the heart of a home theatre system.
+They connect the components of your home theatre, seamlessly integrate them, and simplify the entire process of enjoying music or movies at home.
+If you are looking for an easy, one-stop approach to home theatre, an AV receiver (audio/video) is your solution.

-In the early days of home audio, prior to the inception of a receiver in 1954 by Harman Kardon, home stereo enthusiasts had to use individual components to listen to their turntables or the radio, and they needed a source, like a radio tuner for AM or FM broadcasts.
-The tuner needed to be connected to a pre-amplifier, which boosted the tiny signal generated by the tuner, to a signal level which a power amplifier could work with, and then send a more powerful signal to the system’s speakers.
-In some cases, both the pre-amplifier and power amplifier are joined into a single chassis, to form an integrated amplifier.
+In the early days of home audio, home stereo enthusiasts had to use individual components to listen to their turntables or the radio.
+To listen they needed a source like a radio tuner for AM or FM broadcasts.
+The tuner needed to be connected to a pre-amplifier.
+The pre-amplifer boosted the tiny signal generated by the tuner to a signal level it could work with, and it would send a more powerful signal to the system’s speakers.
+In some cases, both the pre-amplifier and power amplifier are joined into a single chassis to form an integrated amplifier.

-If you mentally separate your home theatre components into two categories, input devices (Blu-ray Player, PVR, Apple TV etc.) and output devices (TV, speakers) the AV Receiver is what creates the home theatre experience, taking the video signals and sending them to your TV or projector, while simultaneously amplifying the audio through the speakers.
+You can separate your home theatre components into two categories – input devices including Blu-ray players, PVR, or Apple TV, and output devices including your TV, sound bar, or home theatre and stereo speakers.
+The AV receiver takes your input and output devices and creates the home theatre experience, taking the video signals and sending them to your TV or projector while simultaneously amplifying the audio through the speakers.

 Determining the audio requirements of your home theatre receiver is a process that begins by answering a few simple questions.

-This can also be represented as how many speakers will be used in your setup.
+A channel refers to how many speakers will be used in your setup.
 Every AV receiver is advertised using a series of numbers, such as 5.1 or 7.1.
-Understanding what these numbers mean will be essential to narrowing your search.
+Understanding what these numbers mean will be essential to narrow your search.

 The first number refers to the number of channels available to the listener.
 The foundation for every surround system is the front three channels: the left, center, and right speakers.
 A 5-channel setup will add two rear surround channels, and a 7-channel system will take it a step further and add two side surround channels.

 The second number refers to the number of subwoofers the receiver is designed to handle.
-Having one sub will be enough to please the strong majority of home theatre enthusiasts.
-There are a couple of applications where adding a second sub may be necessary, but it is usually a product of personal choice.
-Determining the size and number of subs you will require for your home theatre is a product of the size of the room and the size of the sub.
-The more cubic footage in a room, the larger the subwoofer(s) you will require to fill the space with low end punch.
+One subwoofer will be enough for the majority of home theatres.
+There are a couple of scenarios where adding a second subwoofer may be necessary, but it is usually a product of personal choice.
+In general, the more cubic footage in a room, the larger the subwoofer(s) you will require to fill the space with low-end punch.

-A major advance in surround technology has incorporated a completely new field of sound coming from above the listener, resulting in a more immersive audio experience.
-This was created by the brilliant sound engineers at Dolby, and is called Atmos.
+A major advance in surround technology has incorporated a completely new field of sound coming from above the listener.
+Height or ceiling speakers result in a more immersive audio experience.
+This was created by the brilliant sound engineers at Dolby, and the technology is called Atmos.

-Many AV receivers offer a feature that allows you to setup a second zone, enabling you to drive a second pair of stereo speakers in another room.
+Many AV receivers offer a feature that allows you to set up a second zone, enabling you to add a second pair of stereo speakers in another room.
 If you are planning to take advantage of this flexibility, there are some important considerations you will want to factor into your decision.

-First of all, not all receivers are created equal; therefore this feature may mean different things on different units.
-Older receivers will have a feature noted as “Room A/B,” which allows you to switch between rooms, however, it doesn’t mean you can listen to different sources in each room.
-If you want to listen to music on the deck while your kids are watching a movie you will need to find a receiver that has “Multizone” functionality.
+- Not all receivers are created equal, and this feature may mean different things on different units.
+Older receivers will have a feature noted as “Room A/B,” which allows you to switch between rooms.

-Typically, this will allow you to send separate audio signals to different zones and control the volume independently.
+A multizone receiver sends separate audio signals to different zones and lets you control the volume independently.
 There are some variations on how a receiver will allow this to happen.
 Some will only send a stereo signal to your second zone, meaning you would have to connect RCA cables from your source device even if it is already connected via HDMI.
-Others will strip the audio from an HDMI connection, and direct it anywhere you choose, others still will allow for wireless audio to be streamed and output in multiple zones.
+Other types will strip the audio from an HDMI connection and direct it anywhere you choose.
+There are still others that will allow for wireless audio to be streamed and output in multiple zones.

 What does Wattage mean?

-First off, there is not a direct correlation between wattage and volume, so let’s divorce ourselves of this idea now.
-Wattage is simply a measurement of the “power” that the amplifiers inside your receiver can deliver to your speakers, and a measurement of the “power” your speaker is able to receive.
-While it may be an easy conclusion to draw that more power usually means more volume, factors such as the sensitivity and the resistance level (Ohms) of your speakers will contribute far more.
+- You may think that more power means more volume, but factors such as the sensitivity and the resistance level (Ohms) of your speakers will contribute far more.
 For the remainder of this guide, all references to speakers will assume an 8 Ohm resistance, which is what the vast majority of consumer-grade speakers are built to.

-Yes, there is.
-While some very nice receivers or amplifiers may output as little as 25 watts per channel, there are some limitations you need to be aware of, particularly if you are attempting to push the amp to its upper limits to increase the volume.
-At louder volumes, or during a peak output moment (explosion in a movie) a low wattage amplifier may clip, which then sends an electrical pulse to the speaker and can damage it.
+While some very nice receivers or amplifiers may output as little as 25 watts per channel, there are some limitations you need to be aware of, especially if you are attempting to push the amp to its upper limits to increase the volume.
+At louder volumes, or during a peak output moment (explosion in a movie) a low-wattage amplifier may clip, which then sends an electrical pulse to the speaker and can damage it.

-The easiest way to ensure you have a good match that will minimize your ability to inadvertently damage your speakers is to find the RMS (root means square) power rating of the speakers and ensure that your amplifier is able to deliver that wattage.
+The easiest way to ensure you have a good receiver/speaker match that will minimize damage to your speakers is to find the RMS (root means square) power rating of the speakers and ensure that your amplifier is able to deliver that wattage.
 Ideally, you want headroom on your amplifier because RMS represents the average, or continuous, power level required to maximize the speakers potential and does not represent peak levels.